What's in this article?

 How much do law firm SEO services cost?

-This is a bit tricky to answer because it ranges widely depending on the client, their budget, their industry, and their competition.
-Refer to this article for a more thorough breakdown of the cost of SEO and content marketing.
+This is a bit tricky to answer because the cost ranges depending on the client, their budget, their industry, and their competition.

-- Checks search terms, keywords, rankings, and analytics to monitor a website’s performance
+- Monitors a website’s performance by examining search terms, keywords, rankings, and analytics

-- Makes recommendations, and creates strategies on how to improve a website’s ranking
+- Provides recommendations and develops strategies to improve a website’s ranking

-- Perform keyword research to use throughout the client’s website and marketing materials
+- Conducts keyword searches for use across the client’s website and marketing materials

-- Regularly publishes new blog posts and high-quality website content
+- Publishes new blog posts and high-quality website content regularly

-- Regularly updates existing content for maximum optimization and search engine ratings
+- Updates existing content for maximum optimization and search engine ratings

 - Create PPC ads and ad campaigns